-If negativity is not good for us, then why do we find it difficult to remove ourselves from it?
+If negativity isn’t good for us, then why do we find it difficult to remove ourselves from it?

 - Stop looking for negativity in others.
-When we start focusing on the things we find negative about another person, it puts us into a state of judgement, which means we are being negative ourselves.
+When we focus on the things we find negative about another person, it puts us into a state of judgment, which means we’re being negative ourselves.
 If we think someone is being negative, one way to turn it around is to ask ourselves, “What could be going on that is causing him or her to act differently from how they normally do, and what can I do to help?”
 Suddenly, we’re now focusing on a solution rather than focusing on what we don’t like about the person.

-- Stop globalising events or experiences.
+- Stop globalizing events or experiences.
 Have you ever found yourself saying something like, “He does that all the time” or “People like her are all the same.”
-If someone does something that is not in harmony with our values or expectations, it doesn’t necessarily mean that all our future experiences with that person will be similar.
-When we globalise events, it is a reflection of how we look at the world, which also influences our daily experiences.
-It is helpful to treat every event or experience on its merit.
+If someone does something that’s not in harmony with our values or expectations, it doesn’t mean that all our future experiences with that person will be similar.
+When we globalize events, it’s a reflection of how we look at the world, which also influences our daily experiences.
+It’s helpful to treat every event or experience on its merit.

 - Stop focusing on the worst-case scenario.
-Extreme thinking is not helpful.
+Extreme thinking isn’t helpful.
 A project management and goal achievement technique is to identify risks and weaknesses, which can be useful.
-The danger is if we start giving it too much attention, which means that instead of focusing on the opportunities or solutions, we will focus more on what could go wrong.
+The danger is if we give it too much attention, which means instead of focusing on the opportunities or solutions, we’ll focus more on what could go wrong.
 Instead of asking, “What could go wrong?” ask “What could I gain if this worked out the way I’d like it to?”

 - Take more responsibility for your part in all your experiences.
 Things don’t always “just happen.”
-For example, the traffic did not make us late — we made a choice to leave at a certain time to get to where we wanted to.
+For example, the traffic didn’t make us late — we made a choice to leave at a certain time to get to where we wanted to.
 If we experience something in life, we had a part to play in the creation of that experience.
-Granted, sometimes there are unavoidable experiences, however, if we adopt the mindset that we are responsible and come from a place that if we act as if we are totally responsible, then we accept that we have the ability to influence all our experiences.
+Sometimes there are unavoidable experiences, however, if we adopt the mindset we’re responsible and come from a place that if we act as if we’re totally responsible, we accept we have the ability to influence all our experiences.

 Being negative is a choice just as being positive is.
 We have to choose which state is more likely to give us the outcomes we want.
 The best way to determine that is by looking at our current results.
-If they are not what we want them to be, then it is time to make a different choice.
+If they’re not what we want them to be, it’s time to make a different choice.